EricDarve/NLA/content/Solving linear systems.md

 - [[Backward error analysis for LU]]
 	- Apply previous concepts to the LU factorization algorithm
 	- The current LU algorithm without pivoting is, in fact, backward **unstable.**
-	- This is consistent with our previous observation in [[Stability of the LU factorization]].
+	- This is consistent with our previous observation regarding the [[Stability of the LU factorization|stability of the LU factorization]].
 - [[Row pivoting]]
 	- The simplest and most efficient method to make the LU factorization backward stable.
 	- This is the most common implementation of the LU factorization.